sinsesgo: An autonomous daily briefing on Spanish media bias

 Stage 3: Topic clustering

-1. I do not know how many topics will be in the news on any given day.
-Some days have one dominant story; others have ten.
+1. Some days have one dominant story; others have ten.
+I don’t know the count in advance.
 K-means forces a number; agglomerative discovers it.

-2. Cosine distance is the natural metric for embeddings.
+2. Cosine distance is the right metric for embeddings.
 K-means defaults to Euclidean.

 Once I have clusters, I rank them by size and outlet diversity (more outlets means a more covered story).
 I take the top five.
 For each cluster I pick a representative article (the one closest to the centroid), and I select up to five articles per cluster, prioritizing outlet diversity (one per outlet, sorted by absolute bias score, so the loudest voices on each side make it in).